cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 const int cols = 11;
 ```

-If you want to change the colors of the LEDs, you can do so by adjusting the CRGB values on lines 17-19.
+If you want to change the colors of the LEDs, you can do so by adjusting the CRGB values.

 ```
 // Color definitions